Is flat head syndrome dangerous? In this article, we’ll share with you what causes it, how to look for signs, and what you can do to prevent it.

 Flat head syndrome cases can range from mild to severe, affecting the neck, ears, eyes, and jaw.
 However, according to a scientific journal by Carl Cummings of the Canadian Paediatric Society, it’s most common among babies six weeks to 2 months old.
 This is because these are the ages where they spend most of the time sleeping in one position.

 The good news is that flat head syndrome typically resolves on its own!
 So you probably won’t even notice it when their hair starts growing.

 Taking care of a little one is indeed nerve-wracking and frightening, but don’t be too caught up worrying that you forget to enjoy this precious time you have with your baby.
 Remember, today is the youngest they’ll ever be again.

 Discover Mama’s Choice Flat Head Prevention Pillow

-Looking for the best baby pillow for your little one?
+Are you looking for the best baby pillow for your little one?
 Mama’s Choice Flat Head Prevention Pillow is designed to help your baby sleep comfortably while keeping your baby’s head round.

-Are you ready to try our baby pillow for your little one just like the 1,100+ mamas who have purchased it on our official Shopee store?
+Are you ready to try our baby pillow for your little one, just like the 1,100+ mamas who have purchased it on our official Shopee store?
 Click the banner below and start shopping! 🙂

 Hanna of Mama's Choice